It’s Okay Not To Reply Immediately To An Email (If At All)

 Having an important email hang over your head without a response is the stuff of anxiety-inducing sweat dreams.
 For some reason, we equate response time with success.
 If someone gets back immediately, they’ve truly got it together.
 If someone takes more than a day, it’s expected they offer a grovelling apology or excuse.

 We place so much importance on email responses, it’s almost suffocating.
 How can we expect to get real work done when we need to reply to people within ten minutes of receiving a note?
-Answer: we can’t possibly.
+Answer: We can’t.
 So why do we feel the need to apologise when we fall behind?

 Of course, you want to be good at what you do.
 So stop placing such importance on email.